Chibuike-Ile/Supply-chain-group-project/README.md

 ### Tools used:
-* Excel: Used for data cleaning and preparation.
+* Excel: Used for data cleaning and preparation, and visualisation.
 * MYSQL Workbench: Used for the analysis.

 ### Data source: Silvy